quantumjot/btrack/README.md

 ## Installation

-BayesianTracker has been tested with Python 3.8+ on OS X, Linux and Win10.
+`btrack` has been tested with Python 3.8+ on OS X, Linux and Win10.

 #### Installing the latest stable version